marklam/image-comments/Readme.md

 # ImageComments (a Visual Studio Extension)

-This fork is an updated version with all sound patches from the different forks out there.
+This fork is an updated version with all sound patches from the different forks out there, and F# support.

 ## Overview
 This is an extension for the Visual Studio code editor that allows images to be displayed amongst code, allowing for visually rich comments.
 For example...